albertogx/albertogx/README.md

-## Hi there 👋
+## HI 👋

-Studente al primo anno di ingegneria informatica a bologna (L-8).
+I am a first-year student at the University of Bologna, pursuing a degree in Computer Engineering (L-8).